stratapp-ai/stratapp-ai.github.io/_blog/creating-a-connected-workspace.md

 sub_heading: 'The burning question hammering away became: how do I enable my teams for success?
 For me, the answer was clear – create a simple and connected workspace. '
 video_id: ''
-banner_image: "/uploads/connected workspace.jpeg"
+banner_image: "/uploads/connected workspace - cropped.jpeg"
 slug: creating a connected workspace
 seo_title: creating a connected workspace
 seo_description: 'The burning question hammering away became: how do I enable my teams for success?
 For me, the answer was clear – create a simple and connected workspace. '
-feature_image: "/uploads/connected workspace.jpeg"
+feature_image: "/uploads/connected workspace - cropped.jpeg"

 ---
 **_“_**_Marten, we currently use Jira, Confluence, Xero, Salesforce, Harvest, Google Docs and Slack, and I still have no idea what’s happening in my business.”_